Cover art for Living Greatly in the Law

 Contact us seven days a week – our staff are here to help.

-In this edited collection of essays, speeches and unpublished work, David Dixon and Andrew Lynch present Wootten's contribution to shaping a more just society.
+In this collection of essays, speeches and unpublished work, David Dixon and Andrew Lynch present Wootten's contribution to shaping a more just society.

 'We all continue to benefit from Hal's legacy of "living greatly in the law" through the generations of lawyers he has educated and inspired.
 This important book introduces his vision to the next generation.'
 Jennifer Robinson